Rocky: Pre-production

-Although Chartoff and Winkler were enthusiastic about the script and the idea of Stallone playing the lead character, they were hesitant about having an unknown headline the film.
-The producers also had trouble casting other major characters in the story, with Apollo Creed and Adrian cast unusually late by production standards.
+Although Chartoff and Irwin Winkler were enthusiastic about the script and the idea of Stallone playing the lead character, they were hesitant about having an unknown headline the film.
+The producers also had trouble casting other major characters in the story, with Apollo Creed and Adrian cast unusually late by the production standards.
 Real-life boxer Ken Norton was initially sought for the role of Apollo Creed, but he pulled out and the role was ultimately given to Carl Weathers.
 Norton, upon whom Creed was loosely based, fought Muhammad Ali three times.
 According to The Rocky Scrapbook, Carrie Snodgress was originally chosen to play Adrian, but a money dispute forced the producers to look elsewhere.
-Susan Sarandon auditioned for the role but was deemed too pretty for the character.
+Susan Sarandon and Cher auditioned for the role but Sarandon was deemed too pretty for the character and Cher too expensive.
 After Talia Shire's ensuing audition, Chartoff and Winkler, and director John Avildsen, insisted that she play the part.

-Philadelphia based boxer Joe Frazier has a cameo appearance in the film.
+Philadelphia-based boxer Joe Frazier has a cameo appearance in the film.
 Outspoken boxer Muhammad Ali, who fought Frazier three times, influenced the character of Apollo Creed.
 During the 49th Academy Awards ceremony in 1977, Ali and Stallone staged a brief comic confrontation to show the film did not offend Ali.
-Some of the plot's most memorable moments—Rocky's carcass-punching scenes and Rocky running up the steps of the Philadelphia Museum of Art as part of his training regimen—are taken from the real-life exploits of Joe Frazier, for which he received no credit.
+Frazier has claimed that some of the plot's most memorable moments—Rocky's carcass-punching scenes and Rocky running up the steps of the Philadelphia Museum of Art as part of his training regimen—are taken without credit from his own real-life exploits.

 Because of the film's comparatively low budget, members of Stallone's family played minor roles.
 His father rings the bell to signal the start and end of a round; his brother Frank plays a street corner singer, and his first wife, Sasha, was stills photographer.
 Other cameos include former Philadelphia and then Los Angeles television sportscaster Stu Nahan playing himself, alongside radio and TV broadcaster Bill Baldwin; and Lloyd Kaufman, founder of the independent film company Troma, appearing as a drunk.
 Diana Lewis, then a news anchor in Los Angeles and later in Detroit, has a minor scene as a TV news reporter.
 Tony Burton appears as Apollo Creed's trainer, Tony "Duke" Evers, a role he would reprise throughout the entire Rocky series, though the character is not named until Rocky II.
 Michael Dorn, who would later gain fame as the Klingon Worf in Star Trek: The Next Generation and Star Trek: Deep Space Nine, made his acting debut, albeit uncredited, as Creed's bodyguard.